EventStore/documentation/docs/getting-started/introduction.md

 ## Why EventStoreDB?

-Traditional databases often focus on the current state and often lack the means to manage historical events effectively.
+Traditional databases often focus on the current state and do this by overwriting data, discarding valuable information about the past.

 In contrast, EventStoreDB keeps a complete history of changes, providing organizations with richer, and more contextual data that supports deeper insights - critical in today’s AI and data-driven environment.